DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 Strongly coupled modules place a high degree of trust in each other and rarely perform data validation on their communication.
 Look for strong intermodule coupling across trust boundaries.

 ### Strong Cohesion
-Cohesion = a module's internal consistency; primarily thr degree to which a module's interfaces handle a related set of activities.
+Cohesion = a module's internal consistency; primarily the degree to which a module's interfaces handle a related set of activities.
 A strongly cohesive module only handles closely realted activities.

 When a design fails to decompose modules along trust boundaries, vulnerabilites similar to those related to coupling occur, only within the same module.
 This happens when security is tacked onto a design at the end.
 Look for modules that have to operate in multiple trust domains.